 Perhaps one of the most popular destinations on the island of Key West, Duval Street is the main drag of downtown, running north and south from the Gulf of Mexico to the Atlantic Ocean.
-Although it is not much more than a mile in length – this is where the heartbeat of the city comes to life in a diverse array of restaurants, shops, world famous pubs and attractions.
+Although it is not much more than a mile in length – this is where the heartbeat of the city comes to life with a diverse array of restaurants, shops, world famous pubs and attractions.

 Things To Do on Duval Street